-When considering whether to include a proposed resolution on the agenda for an upcoming board meeting, the IPO Executive Committee might ask the committee to have one or two of its members discuss the recommendation with the executive committee virtually.
+When considering whether to include a proposed resolution on the agenda for an upcoming board meeting, the IPO Executive Committee might ask a committee to have one or two of its members discuss the recommendation with the executive committee virtually.
 If the proposed resolution is selected for a board meeting agenda, one or two members of the committee will be asked to present the proposal to the board during a board meeting.
-Typically chair(s) or vice chairs(s) attend on the committee's behalf; occasionally another committee member who contributed extensively to drafting the proposal might be asked to participate.
-(Click here for a template.)
+Typically chair(s) or vice chairs(s) attend on the committee's behalf as in addition to the committee member who contributed extensively to drafting the proposal might be asked to participate.